Upcoming Retreats

 FAQs

-• The Paths of the South Retreat runs from the 1st to the 15th of April and July 2026, in Colombia.
+The Paths of the South Retreat runs from the 1st to the 10th of September 2026, in Colombia.
 The journey begins at Zafra Natural Reserve in San Rafael, Antioquia.
-The final five days are in Ubaté, Cundinamarca.
+Then we move to the community of the Mamos in Ubaté, Cundinamarca.

-• This retreat is not recommended for women who are pregnant or for those attending during the time of their menstrual cycle.
+This retreat is not recommended for women who are pregnant.
 The itinerary also requires a basic level of fitness, so it’s important to consider your physical readiness.
 There are certain restrictions regarding medication, which are managed on a case-by-case basis.
 All of these considerations are discussed during the connection call to ensure the retreat is safe and supportive for every participant.